-During the determination of the Application, Scotland's National Planning Framework 3 ("NPF3") was published.
-NPF3 is the national spatial plan for delivering the Scottish Government's Economic Strategy.
+Scotland's National Planning Framework 3 ("NPF3") is the national spatial plan for delivering the Government Economic Strategy.
 The Main Issues Report sets out the ambition for Scotland to be a low carbon country, and emphasises the role of planning in enabling development of renewable energy onshore and offshore.
-National Development 4 'High Voltage Electricity Transmission Network' is designed to facilitate electricity grid enhancements needed to support the increasing renewable energy generation, both on and offshore.
+NPF3 includes a proposal for national development to support onshore infrastructure for offshore renewable energy, as well as wider electricity grid enhancements.
 NPF3 also supports development and investment in sites identified in the National Renewables Infrastructure Plan.

 The Main Issues Report was published for consultation in April 2013 and the Proposed NPF3 was laid in the Scottish Parliament on 14th January 2014.
-This was subject, by statute, to sixty (60) day Parliamentary consideration ending on 22nd March 2014.
-The Scottish Government published the finalised NPF3 on 23rd June 2014.
+Parliamentary consideration concluded in March 2014.
+Having taken into account the views of Parliament, the Scottish Government published the finalised NPF3 on 23rd June 2014.

-NPF3 sets the context for development planning in Scotland and provides a framework for the spatial development of Scotland as a whole setting out the Scottish Governments development priorities over the next 20-30 years.
-It also identifies national developments which support the development strategy.
-Paragraphs relevant to the Application are 3.4, 3.6, 3.8, 3.9, 3.12, 3.14, 3.25, 3.32, 3.33, 3.34 and 3.41.
+NPF3 sets the context for development planning in Scotland and provides a framework for the spatial development of Scotland as a whole setting out the Scottish Governments development priorities over the next 20-30 years and identifies national developments which support the development strategy.
+Paragraphs relevant to the Application are 3.4, 3.6, 3.8, 3.9, 3.12, 3.34 and 3.41.

 NPF3 sets out the ambition for Scotland to move towards a low carbon country placing emphasis on the development of onshore and offshore renewable energy.
-NPF3 recognises the significant wind resource available in Scotland and reflects targets to meet at least 30% of overall energy demand from renewable sources by 2020 including generating the equivalent of at least 100% of gross electricity consumption from renewables with an interim target of 50% by 2015.
+NPF3 recognises the significant wind resource available in Scotland sets out targets to meet at least 30% of overall energy demand from renewable sources by 2020 including generating the equivalent of at least 100% of gross electricity consumption from renewables with an interim target of 50% by 2015.
 NPF3 also identifies targets to source 11% of heat demand and 10% of transport fuels from renewable sources by 2020.

-NPF3 aims for Scotland to be a world leader in offshore renewable energy and expects that, in time, the pace of onshore wind development will be overtaken by the development of marine energy including wind, wave and tidal.
-NPF3 notes the Firth Coast form Cockenzie to Torness is a 'potentially important energy hub'.
-It notes that there are significant plans for offshore wind to the east of the Firths of Forth and Tay and states; 'Proposals for grid connections for these projects are now emerging, requiring undersea cabling connecting with converter stations and substations.
-We want developers to work together to minimise the number and impacts of these developments by combining infrastructure where possible'.
+NPF3 aims for Scotland to be a world leader in offshore renewable energy and expects that the pace of onshore wind development will be overtaken by the development of marine energy including wind, wave and tidal.
+NPF3 notes the potential for an energy hub from Cockenzie extending along the Forth coast towards Torness.
+With significant plans for offshore wind farms in the Firths of Forth and Tay proposals for grid connections are coming forward requiring undersea cabling connecting convertor stations and substations.
+NPF3 looks for developments where feasible.
 NPF3 also recognises Cockenzie as a site with potentially significant opportunities for renewable energy related investment.